runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 GP 1.3 after/EV .5 before

 ### Eastern Mountain Tribe
+-1 -2.* -2 0 -1 -2.* -2 0
 Clockwise circuit starting at Arcmuth, following the Dragonspine mountains, and returning through the northerly plains, returning to Arcmuth after three-fifths of a year.
-Meets wiht Northern Foothils tribe near Arcmuth about every 12 years.
+Meets with Northern Foothils tribe near Arcmuth about every 3 years.
 Meets with the Eastern Valley Tribe approximately every other year, except in years meeting the Northern Foothills tribe.

 Consists mainly of Goat Fae, plus some various antelopes.
-Similar to the Crescent Route, this caravan traverses a fairly rough route, mainly accross montainsides, and therefor includes few wagons, with everything being caried by the caravan members.
+Similar to the Crescent Route, this caravan traverses a fairly rough route, mainly accross montainsides, and therefore includes few wagons, with everything being caried by the caravan members.
 Shelters are mostly intricate folding contraptions made of wood and various textiles dyed in bright colors - cotton, wool, and others.

 4.2 mth Cycle (7 x 3/5)